Did you know?

 Diet

-When seeking food, dolphins use what is known as echolocation, a type of sonar that allows them to find objects through the production of sound.
+When seeking food, dolphins use echolocation, a type of sonar that allows them to find objects through the production of sound.
 They listen to the echoes that come back, letting the dolphin know what objects or potential food are around them.
 Echolocation is precise enough to convey size, shape, speed, distance, and location.

 They also have powerful eyesight, aided by a tapetum lucidum, which allows them to see well in dark light.